abdelra7manelsaeedy/ATM-System/README.md

 # ATM Console Application (C++)

-A professional C++ console-based ATM system that simulates real-world Automated Teller Machine (ATM) operations.
+A professional C++ console-based ATM system that simulates real-world Automated Teller Machine operations.
-This application allows users to securely login to their accounts using an account number and PIN code, perform deposits, withdrawals, quick withdrawals, and check their balance.
-It is designed with a clear menu-driven interface to ensure ease of use and safety during all banking operations.
+This application allows clients to securely login using their Account Number and PIN, perform deposits, withdrawals (quick or normal), and check their account balance, all via a simple and interactive console interface.

 ---

 ## Overview

-The ATM Console Application is a fully functional banking simulation for educational purposes.
-It provides a realistic experience of interacting with an ATM machine, while demonstrating C++ programming concepts such as file handling, structures, enums, input validation, and menu-driven interfaces.

-The application stores all client data in a text file (`Clients.txt`), including account numbers, PIN codes, names, phone numbers, and account balances.
-Users can perform transactions while ensuring that invalid operations (such as withdrawing more than the balance or entering invalid amounts) are prevented.
+This C++ Console Application simulates a simple ATM system.
+It provides clients with the ability to manage their accounts, perform financial transactions, and monitor balances in a realistic menu-driven environment.
+All client data is stored in `Clients.txt` for persistence.

 ---

 ## ✨ Features

-- **User Authentication:** Login securely using an account number and PIN code.
-Only valid accounts can access the system.
+- **User Authentication:** Login system for clients using Account Number and PIN.
-- **Quick Withdraw:** Withdraw predefined amounts (20, 50, 100, 200, 400, 600, 800, 1000) quickly with one selection.
+- **Quick Withdraw:** Select predefined amounts for fast transactions.
-- **Normal Withdraw:** Withdraw a custom amount, must be a multiple of 5, with balance validation.
+- **Normal Withdraw:** Withdraw a custom amount (must be a multiple of 5).
-- **Deposit:** Deposit a positive amount to the account with confirmation before processing.
+- **Deposit:** Deposit money into client accounts with confirmation.
-- **Check Balance:** View the current account balance at any time.
+- **Check Balance:** View current account balance instantly.
-- **Transaction Confirmation:** Every deposit or withdrawal requires confirmation to prevent mistakes.
-- **Data Storage:** All client information is stored persistently in `Clients.txt`.
+- **Data Storage:** Client data stored persistently in `Clients.txt`.
-- **Menu-driven Console UI:** Interactive screens for Quick Withdraw, Normal Withdraw, Deposit, Check Balance, and Logout.
+- **Console UI:** Interactive menu-driven screens for easy navigation.
-- **Input Validation:** Ensures correct numeric input for all operations, preventing negative or invalid values.
+- **Input Validation:** Prevents invalid amounts or incorrect choices.
-- **User-friendly Navigation:** Return to the main menu after each operation for smooth workflow.

 ---

 ## Files in the Project

-- `ATM.cpp` → Main source code implementing all functionality
+- `ATM System.cpp` → Main source code
-- `Clients.txt` → Data file storing all client accounts, PINs, names, phones, and balances
+- `Clients.txt` → Stores all client information
-- Optional files (if using Visual Studio):
+- Optional (for Visual Studio):
-  - `.sln` → Solution file
+  - `ATM System.sln` → Solution file
-  - `.vcxproj` & `.vcxproj.filters` → Visual Studio project files
+  - `ATM System.vcxproj` & `ATM System.vcxproj.filters` → Project files
+  - `ATM System.rc`, `resource.h` → Resource files

 ---

+## ▶️ How To Run

+1. Open the project in Visual Studio or compile with a C++ compiler.
+2. Build the project (Ctrl + Shift + B in Visual Studio).
+3. Run the executable (`F5` in Visual Studio or `./ATM` in terminal).
+4. Login using a valid client account from `Clients.txt`.
+5. Navigate the menu to perform Quick Withdraw, Normal Withdraw, Deposit, or Check Balance.

+> **Note:** Ensure `Clients.txt` is in the same folder as the executable for proper operation.

-## Author
+## 👤Author

-Abd EL Rahman Elsaeedy
+**Abd EL Rahman Elsaeedy**

+---

+This project demonstrates practical C++ skills, including file handling, menu-driven programming, input validation, and structured programming.
+It is ideal as an educational simulation and portfolio showcase for console-based banking applications.